-Catholic education is a blessing that we want to make available to every family in the Archdiocese of Washington that desires a Catholic education for their child.
+Catholic education is a blessing that we strive to make available to every family in the Archdiocese of Washington that desires a Catholic education for their child.

 Archdiocese of Washington Catholic schools work hard to keep Catholic education as affordable as possible, and partners with other entities that help families afford a Catholic education.

 For families of students currently enrolled in a Catholic school in the Archdiocese of Washington: The deadline to apply for tuition assistance from the archdiocese is generally the first Friday of each December.

 For families enrolling their children for the first time in a Catholic school in the Archdiocese of Washington: The deadline to apply for tuition assistance from the archdiocese is generally the first Monday of each February.

 Email questions at any time to [email protected].